keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Each placement group name within your AWS must be unique
 - You can move an existing instance into a placement group guaranteed that it is in a stopped state.
 You can move the instance via the CLI or an AWS SDK, but not the console.
 You can also take a snapshot of the existing instance, convert it into an AMI, and launch it into the placement group where you desire it to be.

-## Web Application Firewall (WAF)

-### WAF Simplified
-AWS WAF is a web application that lets you allow or block the HTTP(s) requests that are bound for CloudFront, API Gateway, Application Load Balancers, EC2, and other Layer 7 entrypoints into your AWS environment.
-AWS WAF gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns that you can define.
-WAF's default rule-set addresses issues like the OWASP Top 10 security risks and is regularly updated whenever new vulnerbilities are discovered.

-### WAF Key Details
-- As mentioned above, WAF operates as a Layer 7 firewall.
-This grants it the ability to monitor granular web-based conditions like URL query string parameters.
-This level of detail helps to detect both foul play and honest issues with the requests getting passed onto your AWS environment.
-- With WAF, you can set conditions such as which IP addresses are allowed to make what kind of requests or access what kind of content.
-- Based off of these conditions, the corresponding endpoint will either allow the request by serving the requested content or return an HTTP 403 Forbidden status.
-- WAF achieves its functionality by either:
-  - Allowing all requests except for the ones you specified
-  - Blocking all requests except for the ones you specified
-  - Counting the requests that match the properties you specified

-### WAF Protection Capabilities
-- The web request characteristics that can be used to block access:
-  - The IP address that a request originates from
-  - The country that a request originates from
-  - The values found in the request headers
-  - Any strings that appear in the request (either specific strings or strings that match a regex pattern)
-  - The length of the request
-  - Any presence of SQL code (likely a SQL injection attempt)
-  - Any presence of a script (likely a cross-site scripting attempt)
-- You can also use NACLs to block malicious IP addresses, prevent SQL injections / XSS, and block requests from specific countries.
-However, it is good form to practice defense in depth.
-- Denying or blocking malicious users at the WAF level has the added advantage of protecting your AWS ecosystem at its outermost border.

-## Security Groups

-### Security Groups Simplified
-Security Groups are used to control access (SSH, HTTP, RDP, etc.) with EC2.
-They act as a virtual firewall for your instances to control inbound and outbound traffic.
-When you launch an instance in a VPC, you can assign up to five security groups to the instance and security groups act at the instance level, not the subnet level.

-### Security Groups Key Details

-- Security groups control inbound and outbound traffic for your instances (they act as a Firewall for EC2 Instances) while NACLs control inbound and outbound traffic for your subnets (they act as a Firewall for Subnets).
-Security Groups usually control the list of ports that are allowed to be used by your EC2 instances and the NACLs control which network or list of IP addresses can connect to your whole VPC.
-- Everytime you make a change to a security group, that change occurs immediately
-- Whenever you create an inbound rule, an outbound rule is created immediately.
-This is because Security Groups are *stateful*.
-This means that when you create an ingress rule for a security group, a corresponding egress rule is created to match it.
-This is in contrast with NACLs which are *stateless* and require manual intervention for creating both inbound and outbound rules.
-- Security Group rules are based on ALLOWs and there is no concept of DENY when in comes to Security Groups.
-This means you cannot explicitly deny or blacklist specific ports via Security Groups, you can only implicitly deny them by excluding them in your ALLOWs list
-- Because of the above detail, everything is blocked by default.
-You must go in and intentionally allow access for certain ports.
-- Security groups are specific to a single VPC, so you can't share a Security Group between multiple VPCs.
-However, you can copy a Security Group to create a new Security Group with the same rules in another VPC for the same AWS Account.
-- Security Groups are regional and can span AZs, but can't be cross-regional.
-- Outbound rules exist if you need to connect your server to a different service such as an API endpoint or a DB backend.
-You need to enable the ALLOW rule for the correct port though so that traffic can leave EC2 and enter the other AWS service.
-- You can attach multiple security groups to one EC2 instance and you can have multiple EC2 instances under the umbrella of one security group
-- You can specify the source of your security group (basically who is allowed to bypass the virtual firewall) to be a single **/32** IP address, an IP range, or even a separate security group.
-- You cannot block specific IP addresses with Security Groups (use NACLs instead)
-- You can increase your Security Group limit by submitting a request to AWS

 ## Elastic Block Store (EBS)

 ### EBS Simplified